-Borrowing against your policy's cash value is very simple, you just fill out a form, and typically comes with quite low annual interest rates.
-But you need to either pay interest out-of-pocket annually or carefully monitor the size of the loan as compared to the policy's cash value.
-If you decide not to pay interest, the interest will be added to the outstanding loan.
-When the size of the loan exceeds your policy’s cash value, the life insurance policy will lapse, meaning you lose your coverage.
-In addition, you will likely have to pay income taxes on the loan.
+Borrowing against your policy's cash value is simple and typically comes with quite low annual interest rates.
+But you need to either pay interest out of pocket annually or carefully monitor the size of the loan compared to the policy's cash value.

-You'll have to pay taxes if the settlement is greater than the amount you’ve paid in premiums and any brokers that help to pair you up with a settlement company will typically take a cut.
-But the net effect is that you will usually net a larger amount of cash than you would by surrendering your policy.
+You'll have to pay income and capital gains taxes on the settlement.
+Be aware that any brokers that help pair you up with a settlement company will typically take a cut.
+But the net effect is that you will usually get more money selling than you would surrendering your policy.

-Once the policy is sold, the life insurance settlement company takes over premium payments and becomes the policy beneficiary.
-The only downside is you won't always find a buyer and the process of being evaluated by a life insurance settlement company can take several weeks.
+Once the policy is sold, the life insurance settlement company takes over premium payments and becomes the policy's beneficiary.
+The downside is, you won't always find a buyer, and the process of being evaluated by a life insurance settlement company can take several weeks.

-If you can't get a settlement and want to cash out your life insurance, you can surrender your life insurance policy to the insurer.
-You simply let your insurer know and they will pay you the life insurance policy's net cash value.
+If you can't get a settlement and want to cash out your life insurance, you can surrender your policy to the insurer.
+Simply let your insurer know, and they will pay you the life insurance policy's net cash value.

-Your life insurance net cash value is the "actual" surrender value of the policy, and you will typically find it listed separately in your life insurance statements.
-The net cash value will generally be lower than your total accumulated cash value for the first several years of coverage as it's reduced by fees and surrender charges.
-However, if you've had your policy in place between 10 to 15 years, the net cash value is likely to be close or equal to the total accumulated cash value.
+The net cash value is the "actual" surrender value of the policy.
+You will typically find it listed separately in your life insurance statements.
+The net cash value will generally be lower than your total accumulated cash value for the first several years of coverage, as it's reduced by fees and surrender charges.
+However, if you've had your policy in place for 10 to 15 years, the net cash value is likely to be close or equal to the total accumulated cash value.

-How a partial withdrawal works can vary based upon the life insurance policy:
+How a partial withdrawal works can vary based on the life insurance policy.

-- Variable and universal life insurance policies - A partial withdrawal is similar to receiving a portion of the death benefit early, as the payout to beneficiaries is reduced by the amount you withdraw.
-So long as you don't withdraw more money than you've paid in premiums, there are no taxes on the partial withdrawal.
-If you do withdraw more money than you've paid, then it will be taxed as income.
+- Variable and universal life insurance policies: A partial withdrawal is similar to receiving a portion of the death benefit early, because the payout to beneficiaries is reduced by the amount you withdraw.
+As long as you don't withdraw more money than you've paid in premiums, there are no taxes on the partial withdrawal.
+If you withdraw more than you've paid, any overages will be taxed as income.

-- Whole life insurance policies - We typically don't recommend a partial withdrawal if you have a whole life insurance policy, as the insurer will often reduce your death benefit by a greater amount than you withdraw.
-You instead might want to consider a life insurance settlement or simply surrender the policy if it's far too large.
+- Whole life insurance policies: We typically don't recommend a partial withdrawal if you have a whole life insurance policy, as the insurer will often reduce your death benefit by a greater amount than you withdraw.
+You might want to consider a life insurance settlement or simply surrender the policy if it's too large.

-If you have a sizable cash value but don’t have a use for it yourself, you may be able to use it increase the amount of money left to your beneficiaries.
-This option isn't always available, so you'll need to check with your insurer, but it's a simple way to make sure your family doesn't just lose the cash value you've built up over time.
+If you have a sizable cash value but no use for it, you may be able to increase the amount of money left to your beneficiaries.
+This option isn't always available, so you'll need to check with your insurer, but it's a simple way to make sure your family doesn't just lose out on the cash value you've built up over time.